HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/index.md

 | 5.
 The connection to the entitlement server fails.
 You are operating within the HCL DX CN 9.5 entitlement grace period.|HCL DX Cloud Native 9.5 server starts.
 The following message is included in the HCL DX 9.5 Container Update License Manager pod logs: <br><br> `The connection to the entitlement server failed.
 You are currently operating within the HCL DX CN 9.5 entitlement grace period of four weeks, which expires on (grace period end date).
 Please contact HCL Support to resolve the connection issue and try again.`|
 | 6.
 The connection to the entitlement server fails.
 The HCL DX CN 9.5 entitlement grace period has expired.|The following message is included in the HCL DX 9.5 Container Update License Manager pod logs: <br><br> `HCL DX CN 9.5 entitlement grace period has ended on (grace period end date).
 If you feel this is an error, please log in to the HCL Customer Support portal ([https://support.hcltechsw.com/csm](https://support.hcltechsw.com/csm)) and open a Licensing case (New cases > Licensing case).
 Otherwise, contact your HCL salesperson to update your licensing.`<br> If you require an extension to the grace period, you can contact Support for a one-time extension of up to 14 additional days. |

-### How to Monitor User-Session Consumption for HCL DX Cloud Native v9.5 Production Deployments
+### How to monitor user-session consumption for HCL DX Cloud Native v9.5 production deployments

 !!! note
     Calculating and reporting of user session consumption produces the same results, regardless of which software delivery portal is being used.